2002–03 Atlanta Hawks season

 The 2002–03 Atlanta Hawks season was the 54th season for the Atlanta Hawks in the National Basketball Association, and their 35th season in Atlanta, Georgia.
-The city of Atlanta hosted the 2003 NBA All-Star Game at the Philips Arena this season.
-During the off-season, the Hawks acquired All-Star forward Glenn Robinson from the Milwaukee Bucks.
-However, DerMarr Johnson missed the entire regular season due to a broken neck sustained from an off-season car accident.
+The city of Atlanta hosted the NBA All-Star weekend at the Philips Arena this season, which featured the 2003 NBA All-Star Game.

+During the off-season, the Hawks acquired All-Star forward Glenn Robinson from the Milwaukee Bucks, acquired rookie point guard Dan Dickau out of Gonzaga University from the Sacramento Kings, and signed free agent Darvin Ham.
+However, DerMarr Johnson suffered a broken neck from an off-season car accident in September.
+Johnson and two other passengers were in Johnson's car, when it crossed the center line, hit a tree and caught on fire; it was not known who was driving the car.
+Johnson would miss the entire regular season.

-With the addition of Robinson, and Theo Ratliff playing his first full season with the team, the Hawks would get off to a 6–4 start to the regular season, which included a road win over the 3-time defending champion Los Angeles Lakers, 95–83 at the Staples Center on November 12.
-However, the team would proceed to struggle, as head coach Lon Kruger was fired after Christmas with the team holding an 11–16 record.
-Under replacement Terry Stotts, the Hawks lost 12 of their next 15 games, including two six-game losing streaks in December and January, and held a 19–30 record at the All-Star break.
+With the addition of Robinson, and with Theo Ratliff playing in his first full season with the team after dealing with injuries, the Hawks got off to a 6–4 start to the regular season, which included a road win over the 3-time defending NBA champion Los Angeles Lakers, 95–83 at the Staples Center on November 12, 2002.
+However, after a 10–10 start to the season, the team struggled and fell below .500 in winning percentage, losing 12 of their next 14 games, as head coach Lon Kruger was fired after the team held an 11–16 record in late December, and was replaced with assistant coach Terry Stotts.
+Under Stotts, the Hawks lost 12 of their next 15 games, including two six-game losing streaks in December and January, and held a 19–30 record at the All-Star break.
 Despite winning six of their final eight games in April, the team finished in fifth place in the Central Division with a 35–47 record.